How Web Writing Can Help You Build Your Online Business

 I have learned about SEO, keywords, and becoming ‘Google searchable’.
 Now my business benefits from this knowledge.

-Today as I sit at my computer working on my online business, I feel empowered and energized.
+Today, as I sit at my computer working on my online business, I feel empowered and energised.
 No, it has not been easy, and no, there were no shortcuts.
 However, by incorporating the ideas I learned about web writing, I have a clear plan for my business as I watch it grow and morph into something I am truly proud of.

 Study journalism online with one-to-one tutoring by an award-winning journalist.